 This is another former capital city for Morocco, and here you’ll find even more amazing architecture.
 In fact, there are amazing carvings and even huge gates that showcase what was once one of the most important cities in the country.
 The ruins in Volubilis are a short trek away, and within the city, you’ll find amazing sites like the Royal Stables and even the Museum of Moroccan Art.
 None of these are things you’ll want to miss out on because they’re going to make your visit even more cultural.

 This town is right in the heights of the High Atlas Mountains, which are, themselves, the highest peak in all of North America.
-You’ll have a good hike to get up here, but you’re going to love everything you see when you do.
+It will require a strenuous hike to reach this location; however, the sights you encounter upon arrival will be delightful.
 If you’re interested in skiing while you’re in Africa, this is definitely the place to do it, and you’ll have no problem hiking from here all the way to the next town (though you may want to allow a few days to make sure you can do it safely).
 Explore this beautiful landscape and definitely enjoy the opportunity to see the mountains from right inside.

 If you’re looking for a beachy town where you can enjoy everything from kite surfing to one of the best music festivals around, you’re definitely going to love Essaouira.
 It’s right on the Atlantic coast and gets you away from the bustle of the city.
 Not only that, but it’s a little town where you can enjoy the brightly painted houses and the beautiful views of the harbor as well.
 When you get hungry, you’ll want to check out some of the seafood restaurants.
 They’re definitely some of the best you’re going to find anywhere, whether in Morocco or abroad.